ColeTownsend/Balzac-for-Jekyll/_posts/2017-11-18-first-post.md

 ---
 layout: post-no-feature
 title: 0.999... = 1
 description: "Throughout my journey in mathematics I have uncovered many surprising details about our reality.
-One of my first revelations was that 0.999... and 1 represent the same number"
+One of my first revelations was that 0.999... and 1 represent the same number."
 categories: Mathematics
 comments: true
 ---